GSAmundsen/gsamundsen.github.io/README.txt

 Functions use JavaScript code strings.
 Here are the currently supported patterns:
 - Activites: set a boolean value on a token variable
 - Gateways: checks the boolean value of a token variable for the purpose of output path
-- EndEvents: checks the boolean value of a token variable for to verify if its gone correctly through
+- EndEvent: checks the boolean value of a token variable to verify if its set correctly

 ## Supported BPMN elements
 To add element logic you need to add drawing logic in drawFunctions and handling logic in verifier.